CrowdStrike/falcon-operator/docs/src/deployment/openshift/README.md

 # Deployment Guide for OpenShift

-This document will guide you through the installation of falcon-operator and deployment of either the:
+This document will guide you through the installation of the Falcon Operator and deployment of the following custom resources provided by the Falcon Operator:
+- [FalconAdmission](../../resources/admission/README.md) with the Falcon Admission Controller image being mirrored from CrowdStrike container registry to OpenShift ImageStreams (on cluster registry).
-- [FalconContainer](resources/container/README.md) custom resource to the cluster with Falcon Container image being mirrored from CrowdStrike container registry to OpenShift ImageStreams (on cluster registry).
+- [FalconContainer](resources/container/README.md) with Falcon Container image being mirrored from CrowdStrike container registry to OpenShift ImageStreams (on cluster registry).
 - [FalconNodeSensor](resources/node/README.md) custom resource to the cluster.

 You can choose to install the operator and custom resources through the [web console (GUI)](#installing-the-operator-through-the-web-console-gui) or through the [CLI](#installing-the-operator-through-the-cli).